 Key Stage 2 children can bring a snack in to school that is low in sugar, salt and fat.
+We also have a healthy tuck shop available for children in KS2.

-We do not have vending machines or a tuck shop in school.
+We do not have vending machines but do have a healthy food tuck shop for KS2 Children.